philzook58/philzook58.github.io/_posts/2024-09-23-term_ordering.md

 A lot of the confusion comes from having to deal with variables in your terms.

-Variable are really useful thought.
+Variable are really useful though.
 They achieve pattern matching.
 Pattern matching is too dang useful to avoid.

 For ground terms (no variables), things are more straightforward <https://www.philipzucker.com/ground_kbo/> Size of terms more or less works fine.